maniacx/Bluetooth-Battery-Meter/docs/Preferences/AirPods.md

 <img src="{{ 'assets/images/preferences/airpods/airpods-device.png' | relative_url }}" width="80%">

+## Icon selection

+Choose which icon style to display in the panel and quick menu:
+* Device icons: Select from the available options for your headset type (single-battery or dual-battery devices).
+* Case icon: For models that report a case battery, an additional case icon can be selected.

+These options let you customize how your device appears in the indicator.

 ## Pause when device is not worn

-When this option is enabled, the system intelligently controls media playback based on whether the earbuds are being worn:
+When enabled, media playback automatically pauses when the earbuds are removed and resumes based on the selected behavior:

-* Auto-Pause: Playback is automatically paused when both earbuds are removed from the ears.
+* Default behavior: Uses the device’s standard in-ear detection for pausing and resuming.
-* Auto-Resume: Playback automatically resumes when the earbuds are placed back in the ears.
+* Resume with both earbuds: Playback resumes only when both earbuds are worn.

-This feature relies on in-ear detection supported by compatible devices (e.g., certain AirPods or Beats models) and helps conserve battery and avoid missed content.
+* Resume with any earbud: Playback resumes as soon as at least one earbud is worn.

 ## Conversation awareness volume Limit